marcocspereira/video-player/README.md

 The Angular application is composed of an input form, just below a video view (player or empty square if there is nothing to display) and, additionally, lists of bookmarks and history.

+[Check front end folder](frontend/video-player-app/README.md), where you have the source code and instructions to configure and start the project the API side.

 ### Requirements
 * Receive YouTube video URLs
 * List bookmarks